mDIS and Yii2 PHP Classes

 An mDIS PHP class is named CoreCore

-because table Core
+because the table Core

 is part of the Core

 tableset.
-The associated database-table would be named core_core
+The associated database table would be named core_core

 .